mse22/Eadala_ENV872_Project/README.md

 Data were collected from the North Temperate Lakes Long Term Ecological Research website.
 More information can be found here: https://lter.limnology.wisc.edu/about/overview.
 Data were collected using the Data tool (https://lter.limnology.wisc.edu/data).

-From the Data homepage, the following were typed, searched:
+From the Data homepage, the following were typed and searched:
 1. *Cascade Project at North Temperate Lakes LTER Core Data Carbon 1984 - 2016*
 2. *Cascade Project at North Temperate Lakes LTER Core Data Physical and Chemical Limnology 1984 - 2016*
 3. *Cascade Project at North Temperate Lakes LTER Core Data Nutrients 1991 - 2016*